01bst/BxMCTF2023Writeup/README.md

 ![image](https://github.com/zer00neops/BxMCTF2023Writeup/assets/103404282/d87916a2-c445-4035-8b9f-c16ce345bdb1)

 * To find the flag, do you ever heard "Whitespace"?, this is a website that provide whitespace compiler : https://ideone.com/l/whitespace
-* Copy and paste the clue.txt inside the whitespaces compiler and you can see the hidden sumbol.
+* Copy and paste the clue.txt inside the whitespaces compiler and you can see the hidden symbol.

 ![image](https://github.com/zer00neops/BxMCTF2023Writeup/assets/103404282/7b42028c-3941-47a8-aedc-755c68c73dda)